William & Mary has the expectation that each new student will adhere to the requirements for enrollment as listed in the Undergraduate Catalog.

 Health Records and Insurance Requirement

 Students must submit medical health history and immunization history forms to the Student Health Center by June 1 or January 10, depending on the semester of enrollment.
 This necessary information is to be submitted online via your W&M credentials (to include uploading of supporting documentation).
 Additionally, William & Mary requires all students to have health insurance.
 New students will be enrolled in and billed for the university's Student Insurance Plan should they neither elect nor waive health insurance coverage by July 31 or January 10, depending on the semester of enrollment.

 Housing, Dining, and Parking Regulations

-Students are required to live in on-campus housing for the first four semesters immediately following their high school graduation, although students who want to live with their families within 30 (for spring 2023) or 60 (for academic year 2023-24) miles from campus may apply to Residence Life for an exception.
+Students are required to live in on-campus housing for the first four semesters immediately following their high school graduation, although students who want to live with their families within 60 (for academic year 2023-24) miles from campus may apply to Residence Life for an exception.
 Additionally, all students who reside on-campus are required to select a meal plan through W&M Dining.
 Only under special circumstances, and with prior written approval, are freshmen and sophomores allowed to have cars on campus.

 New Student Orientation